-- Maximum loan to value (LTV) for cars, trucks and light trucks vary from 90% to 110% depending on whether direct or indirect. - Loans above 100% are generally the result of additional charges for extended warranties and/or insurance coverage for wage or death. - Boats, campers, motorcycles, RV's and Motor Coaches range from 80%-90% based on age of vehicle. - 1st or 2nd mortgages on 1-4 family homes range from 75%-90% with "in-house" first real estate mortgages requiring private mortgage insurance on those exceeding 80% LTV. - Raw land LTV maximum ranges from 65%-75% depending on whether or not the property has been improved.
+- Maximum loan to value (LTV) for cars, trucks and light trucks vary from 90% to 110% depending on whether direct or indirect. - Loans above 100% are generally the result of additional charges for extended warranties and/or insurance coverage for wage or death.
+Boats campers motorcycles BV's and Motor Coaches range from 80%-00% based on are of vehicle. - Boats, campers, motorcycles, RV's and Motor Coaches range from 80%-90% based on age of vehicle. - 1st or 2nd mortgages on 1-4 family homes range from 75%-90% with "in-house" first real estate mortgages requiring private mortgage insurance on those exceeding 80% LTV. - Raw land LTV maximum ranges from 65%-75% depending on whether or not the property has been improved.

-$Commercial/Agriculture/Real\ Estate:$
+Commercial/Agriculture/Real Estate:

-- Maximum LTVs range from 70%-80% depending on type. - Accounts Receivable: Up to 80% LTV less retainages and greater than 90 days.
+- Maximum LTVs range from 70%-80% depending on type. - Accounts Receivable: Up to 80% LTV less retainages and greater than 90 days. - Maximum LTV on non-traditional loan up to 85%.